The Electric Kool-Aid Acid Test

 Shop

-Unless indicated otherwise, the text in this article is either based on Wikipedia article "The Electric Kool-Aid Acid Test" or another language Wikipedia page thereof used under the terms of the GNU Free Documentation License; or on original research by Jahsonic and friends.
+Unless indicated otherwise, the text in this article is either based on Wikipedia article "The Electric Kool-Aid Acid Test" or another language Wikipedia page thereof used under the terms of the GNU Free Documentation License; or on research by Jahsonic and friends.
 See Art and Popular Culture's copyright notice.

 Personal tools